So Cal Scorpions: History

 The offense was anchored on the O-Line by ALL Stars Katrina Walter, Lela Vaeao, Lindsay Hood, Christina Carrillo, and first year left guard Hawa Wiley-Ross.
 This unit gave up less than 10 sacks on the season for an offense that threw the ball 60% of the time.
 Defensively, the Scorpions were led by Deuce Reyes who recorded 17 INT's on the season and by Defensive Ends Cilena Mosley and Crystal Stokes who together recorded over 24 sacks on the season.
 Defensive Tackle Michelle Starks earned her first All Pro spot joining veteran Joniece Edwards.
-Team Captain Andrea Hubbard made the switch from Defensive End to Linebacker and still earned an All Pro bid along with first time All-Pros, Tarrah Philpott and Wendy Hanlon.
+Team Captain Andrea Hubbard made the switch from Defensive End to Linebacker and earned an All-Pro bid along with first time All-Pros, Tarrah Philpott and Wendy Hanlon.
 Priscilla Flores and Kalilah Lawson rounded out So Cal's record 22 players on the All Pro team.

 The Championship So Cal Scorpions were also represented when ESPN Commentator/Author Rick Reilly visited the team and featured them in his book Sports From Hell.

 In their first season in the IWFL in 2010, the Scorpions finished 6–2, good enough for another playoff berth.
 However, for the first time in their history they finished the postseason "one-and-done," losing to the Sacramento Sirens 60–26.